Golda Meir: Legacy

 Biographer Meron Medzini argues that a perspective of forty years makes possible an appreciation of her deep nationalism and Zionism.
 Historians find her main legacy includes effective leadership of the Labor Movement, and building good relationships with Third World nations.
 Medzini states, "Apart from laying the foundations for Israel’s presence in Africa, she was never taken with the routine and often dull diplomatic work in the Foreign Ministry and abhorred its outer manifestations of ceremonies and rites."
 Most historians agree she was a success as Secretary of Labor and Housing, but a failure as prime minister.

+A controversial figure in Israel, she has been lionized as a founder of the state and described as the "Iron Lady" of Israeli politics, but also widely blamed for the country being caught by surprise during the 1973 Yom Kippur War.
+She was also criticized for her dismissive statements towards the Palestinians.

 Portrayals in film and theater

 Meir's story has been the subject of many fictionalized portrayals.
 In 1977, Anne Bancroft played Meir in William Gibson's Broadway play Golda.
 The Australian actress Judy Davis played a young Meir in the television film A Woman Called Golda (1982), opposite Leonard Nimoy.
 Ingrid Bergman played the older Meir in the same film.
 Actress Colleen Dewhurst portrayed Meir in the 1986 TV movie Sword of Gideon.

 In 2003, American Jewish actress Tovah Feldshuh portrayed her on Broadway in Golda's Balcony, Gibson's second play about Meir's life.
 The play was controversial for implying that Meir considered using nuclear weapons during the Yom Kippur War.
 Valerie Harper portrayed Meir in the touring company production and in the film version of Golda's Balcony.
 In 2005, actress Lynn Cohen portrayed Meir in Steven Spielberg's film Munich.

 Tovah Feldshuh assumed the role of Meir again in the 2006 English-language French movie O Jerusalem.
 She was played by the Polish actress Beata Fudalej in the 2009 dramatic film The Hope directed by Márta Mészáros.

-Actress Helen Mirren portrayed Meir in the Golda biopic film directed by Guy Nattiv and produced by Michael Kuhn.
+English actor Helen Mirren portrayed Meir in the 2023 biopic film Golda, directed by Guy Nattiv and produced by Michael Kuhn.
 The film centres on the Yom Kippur War.

-The upcoming TV mini-series Lioness starring Shira Haas is also currently being produced and will be directed by Barbra Streisand.
+As of April 2021, a TV miniseries Lioness starring Shira Haas is also currently being produced and will be directed by Barbra Streisand.